On the pod, the guys revisit Dennis and Dee Get a New Dad from It's Always Sunny in Philadelphia Season 2, Episode 10.

 Glenn: Right.
 They'd be like-- They'd be like, now- now we-- Yeah.

-Charlie: They'd be like, these fucking guys, I'm taking the shit seriously.
+Charlie: They'd be like, these fucking guys, aren’t taking this shit seriously.

 Glenn: They're not taking seriously.